Ad-White/my-vehicle-history/README.md

 ### Colour Scheme

 I have chosen a colour scheme that I hope gives the site a clean look, and one that is visually appealing to the user.
 I have chosen British Racing Green as the main site colour used for the logo, the navbar and favicon.
-I hope it portraits a sense of history.
+I hope it portrays a sense of history.
-I opted to use an off white colour called, Seasalt for the background.
+I opted to use an off white colour called Seasalt for the background.
 In order to help emphasis the white colour of the card components on display.
 Seasalt is also used for any white based text within the site.
 For the main text colour, I choose Oxford Blue in order to maintain a very good contrast to the background colours in use.
 As for the buttons used throughout the site.
 I decided to use a discordant colour combination.
 Hopefully making it more intuitive for the user as to what kind of action each may perform.
 Penn Red and True Blue.